cheikhdjennel/To_do-List/README.md

 # To_do-List
-<p>The repo present A daily Todo-List iOS app developed using swift5 and coredata to persist data.</p></br>
+<p><b>The repo present A daily Todo-List iOS app developed using swift5 and coredata to persist data.</b></p>
-<p>The app help people organise their tasks on categories where each category is composed of a list of in progress tasks and done tasks.</p></br>
+<p>The app help people organise their tasks on categories where each category is composed of a list of in progress tasks and done tasks.</p>
-<p>The app is simple, intuitive and easy to use.</p></br>
+<p>The app is simple, intuitive and easy to use.</p>
 Design pattern used : MVC and not MVVM since the app is not so complicated.

 <h1> App functionalities : </h1>